What is 5-HTP? Benefits, History, and Science of Griffonia Seed Extract

 5-HTP takes a more subtle approach by mobilising your body’s natural resources to gently promote higher serotonin levels.
 This nootropic might, therefore, provide milder results than prescription anti-depressants, but there’s a reason 5-HTP is classified as a supplement instead of a drug.
 Prescription anti-depressants often cause serious side effects by tinkering recklessly with sensitive brain mechanics, so a restrained approach is certainly superior when augmenting your delicately balanced serotonin system.

 Apart from its impact on mood, the bodily process serotonin affects the most is digestion.
 Many people believe 5-HTP can promote weight loss by increasing satiation, which is the technical term for feeling full.
 When you don’t have the urge to eat, you naturally consume fewer calories, which results in automatic weight loss without exercise or dieting.
+In a double-blind study, participants who took 5-HTP experienced reduced calorie intake and greater weight loss compared to those who received a placebo(12).

 Since serotonin causes happiness and pleasure, it makes sense that the lack of it can exacerbate pain.
 By coaxing your nervous system’s serotonin levels back to normal, 5-HTP can reduce pain with nothing more than your body’s own resources and the natural, plant-based power of nootropics.